 1.2.3 Subcontractors must submit SSHPs to the Project H&S Manager addressing hazards associated with their specific project activities.
 Subcontractor plans must comply with all applicable standards in 29 CFR Parts 1910 and 1926, and be reviewed by Parsons ES prior to commencing specific site tasks.
-Subcontractors' SSHPs will be attached to the Work Plan as appendices.

-1.2.3 All Parsons ES personnel must read this plan and submit a signed Plan Acceptance Form prior to the start of the work at this site.
+1.2.4 All Parsons ES and subcontractor personnel must read this plan and submit a signed Plan Acceptance Form prior to the start of the work at this site.
 The Plan Acceptance Form is shown as Attachment A-2.

-1.2.4 All project work will be conducted in accordance with Parsons ES's standard policies for hazard communication.
+1.2.5 All project work will be conducted in accordance with Parsons ES's standard policies for hazard communication.
 Material safety data sheets for any chemicals brought on site will be located at Parsons ES's field office.
 Site orientation and training will be provided to all new employees brought on site and this will include an overview of all known hazards associated with the site.
-A copy of Parsons ES's hazard communication program will be located at the filed office.
+A copy of Parsons ES's hazard communication program will be located at the field office.